michelmf/azure-ml/Optimizing an ML Pipeline in Azure/README.md

 The first model is created using the Scikit-Learn module.
 The following steps are performed in order to get data ready to be used by the model:

 1. The dataset is downloaded from the source, and then, stored in azure as a Tabular Dataset

 2. After that, a function called *clean_data* is called from the *train.py* script.
 This functions preprocess data and returns two dataframes, one with the features and the other with the labels associated to each example.
 The preprocessing step is described later

 3. The next step in pipeline is the split of examples into disjoint sets: the training set, and test set.

 4. The logistic regression model is trained using the Scikit-Learn implementation of the algorithm on the training set

 5. Here, the hyperdrive come in: it is used to search for the best combination of hyperparameters.
-In the case of this project, the number of maximum iterations of the algorithm, and the regularization strength
+In the case of this project, the number of maximum iterations of the algorithm, and the regularization strength (--C and --max_iter

 6. The accuracy is checked on the teste set